 Yields 20 Servings

-- Add ½ teaspoon of lemon juice very slowly, in a thin stream.
+Add a ½ teaspoon of lemon juice very slowly, in a thin stream.

-- Then go back to repeating the same process of adding slowly ½ cup of oil, waiting a few seconds, then adding ½ teaspoon of lemon juice until you’ve used all ingredients.
+Then go back to repeating the same process of adding a slowly ½ cup of oil, waiting a few seconds, then adding a ½ teaspoon of lemon juice until you’ve used all ingredients.
 This process should take 8-10 minutes.